Xceptance/xlt-documentation/content/en/load-testing/Test Suites/15-advanced-web-test-suite.md

 * Component based modelling of the site under test
 * Replayable randomness among test scenario executions

-The test suite is ready to be executed against the Posters demo store [Posters](https://35.184.136.113:8443/posters/).
+The test suite is ready to be executed against the [Posters](https://35.184.136.113:8443/posters/) demo store.
 Please note that this setup is for testing purposes only and does not handle a lot of load.
 Please setup your [own copy of the Posters demo store](../../quick-start/20-demo-application/) if you want to experiment with executions of higher load factors and more complex test configurations.

 ## Getting Started

 The Advanced Web Test Suite is available on [Github](https://github.com/Xceptance/posters-advanced-loadtest-suite).

-The **README** contains many useful infos on XLT and how to work with this test suite, running your own load tests.
+The **README** contains many useful information on XLT and how to work with this test suite, running your own load tests.